-- Pricing-to-value to withstand market cycles or disruption
+- Pricing-to-value withstands market cycles and other disruption

-- New product pricing based on value to customer
+- New product pricing in proportion to differentiated customer value

-- SIX SIGMA pricing eliminates leaks and out-of-control variation
+- SIX SIGMA PRICING eliminates out-of-control variation and leaks

 - Pricing operations are efficient and nimble

 - Analysis guides decisions and Dashboards measure success

 So winning pricing strategies and flawless execution follow naturally

 Global experience spanning diverse industry sectors and company settings